bryanmardono/CS50-Notes/Chapter-2.md

 }
 ```
 ## 2. A second way to debug is by using a debugger
 To utilize the debugger in vscode, set a breakpoint by clicking on the gutter on the left side of the environment.
-The red dot that appears will act as a stop sign, so that when you run the debugger the compiler will stop running the code before that stop sign.
+The red dot that appears will act as a stop sign, so that when you run the debugger the compiler will stop running the code before that stop sign.\
-You can then run debug.50 ./*file name*.
+You can then run debug.50 ./"*file name*".
 You can then see what changes when each line of code is run 1 by 1.